o2204/Sentimental-Analysis/README.md

 # Sentimental-Analysis
-Using NLP To Make Sentimental Analysis
+Using NLP To Make a Sentimental Analysis